opencord/cord/docs/quickstart.md

 Switch to the CORD integration directory, which is shared from your host:

    ```
-   cd /opencord
+   cd /cord
    ```

-Pre-fetch all pre-requisites needed to build all components for OpenCORD.
+Pre-fetch all pre-requisites needed to build all components for CORD.
 This is the step that takes the longest time as a large number of images and files need to be downloaded.

    ```
    ./gradlew fetch